jlaroche/Documentation-en/docs/Data_Documentation/vocabularies.md

 1. TOC
 {:toc}

-There are many places to find ontologies as a source for terms, the organization CGIAR has published a resource of common [Ontologies for agriculture](https://bigdata.cgiar.org/ontologies-for-agriculture/).
+There are many places to find semantic artefacts such as ontologies, taxonomies and vocabularies as a source for terms.

+- The organization CGIAR has published a resource of common [Ontologies for agriculture](https://bigdata.cgiar.org/ontologies-for-agriculture/).
+- [AgroPortal](https://agroportal.lirmm.fr/) is another source of semantic artefacts.

 - written by Carly Huitema